markfirmware/ultimc/README.md

 So now you can do a long-handed 1 2 + as 1 2 ' + execute

+This is how you can implement comments:
+: \ 10 parse 2drop ; immediate

 ## See also

 * [GPIO](GPIO.md)